awesomerank/awesomerank.github.io/lists/avelino/awesome-go.md

 * [semaphore ★3](kamilsk/semaphore) - Semaphore pattern implementation with timeout of lock/unlock operations based on channel and context.
 * [tunny ★507](Jeffail/tunny) - A goroutine pool for golang.

 ## GUI

-*Libraries for building GUI Applications*
+*Libraries for building GUI Applications.*

 * [app ★1583](murlokswarm/app) - Package to create apps with GO, HTML and CSS.
 * [go-astilectron ★282](asticode/go-astilectron) - Build cross platform GUI apps with GO and HTML/JS/CSS (powered by Electron)